moe01324/home_automation/readme.md

 Integration via KNX into Home Assistant.
 Ventilation is lowered while away to save power and avoiding lowering the humidity unnecessarily.

-### Amazon Fire 7 Tablet
-Default device to show the Visualisation from Homeassistant.
-Rather slow.
-Would not recommend it.
-Very often I just use my mobile phone.

 ### Nuki Smartlock
 An add-on [smart lock](https://nuki.io) to the front door.
 Bluethooth controlled (optional WIFI bridge available) and battery powered.
 Also comes with a keypad that is mounted outside the door.
 No need to take a key with you any more.
 In addition I can provided temporary access by giving out temporary keycodes.